scrapinghub/splash/docs/api.rst

 following HTTP headers:

 X-Splash-render : string : required
-  The render mode to use, valid modes are: html, png and json.
-These modes have the same behavior as the endpoints: `render.html`_, `render.png`_ and `render.json`_ respectively.
+  The render mode to use, valid modes are: html, png, jpeg and json.
+These modes have the same behavior as the endpoints: `render.html`_, `render.png`_, `render.jpeg`_ and `render.json`_ respectively.

 X-Splash-js-source : string